manuel12/automation-practice/README.md

 4. Prioritize buckets of functionality depending on risk
 5. Create a wiki section for each of the buckets of functionality
 6. On each wiki section add a description and user stories outlining all the corresponding functionality
+7. Create smoke test suite
+8. Create e2e test suite
-7. Create test cases for each of the user stories
+9. Create test cases for each of the user stories
-8. Create detailed test cases in a spreadsheet
+10. Create detailed test cases in a spreadsheet
-9. Create automated test scripts from detailed test cases (only high prio)
+11. Create automated test scripts from detailed test cases (only high prio)

 I will now take you step by step and show you how each step has been taken.

 ### 1. Create an account on the application: ✅

+Test account credentials:
+username: testuser@gmail.com
+password: Testpass1!

 ### 2. Do exploratory testing / use the application as an user would: ✅

+Already performed exploratory testing with said account and familiarized myself with the site.

 ### 3. Divide the app into different buckets of functionality: ✅